Manchester Data Recovery Services.

 – No hidden charges (e.g. for data storage or per gigabyte recovery).

 If you live in Manchester or the surrounding area then you are more than welcome to send your media in for free analysis and a no obligation quote.
-Alternatively you are very welcome to visit CDR’s premises in South Manchester and a free whilst-you-wait diagnostic test can be performed on your failed storage device.
+Alternatively, you are very welcome to visit CDR’s premises in South Manchester and a free whilst-you-wait diagnostic test can be performed on your failed storage device.
 Once this is complete a fixed price quotation shall be given for the recovery of your data.

 You can contact CDR on 0161 408 4857 to start the data recovery process.

-Fujitsu were one of the earliest mainstream 2.5” hard disk manufactures.
-Although Seagate are the market leader in terms of overall sales of HDDs, the production of laptop sized hard drives produced by Fujitsu is still significant.
-Earlier models of Fujitsu disks like the 40GB MHT2040AT were relatively reliable, but still suffered from general faults associated with electro-magnetic media.
+Fujitsu was one of the earliest mainstream 2.5” hard disk manufactures.
+Although Seagate is the market leader in terms of overall sales of HDDs, the production of laptop sized hard drives produced by Fujitsu is still significant.
+Earlier models of Fujitsu disks like the 40GB MHT2040AT were relatively reliable but still suffered from general faults associated with electro-magnetic media.
 More recently Fujitsu hard disks have been used extensively within both the Apple Mac Book and Mac Book Pro ranges.
 We have seen numbers of these with a failure of the read/write heads, such as the 120GB MHW2120BH.
 Cheadle Data Recovery has been successful in the recovery of these Fujitsu hard disk drives and many others.
 Please contact us if you require assistance with your data loss.

-As an end user the thought of serious damage to your hard drive can be daunting and in some cases frightening.
+As an end user, the thought of serious damage to your hard drive can be daunting and in some cases frightening.
 The loss of data can mean vital work is lost and your computer may be damaged without you even knowing it.
 You should not attempt data recovery for yourself.
 To do can lead to irreversible damage and complete data loss.